grenaud/schmutzi/README.md

         ./schmutzi.pl       --uselength   --ref refs/human_MT_wrapped.fa         outputdir/mez   alleleFreqMT/197/freqs/  testdata/mezB9687.bam
         ./schmutzi.pl       --uselength   --ref refs/human_MT_wrapped.fa         outputdir/sim   alleleFreqMT/197/freqs/  testdata/simulation.bam

+  --uselength tells the program to use the length of the molecules --ref is for the reference

+  outputdir/mez is the output from contDeam alleleFreqMT/197/freqs/ is the database of putative contaminants testdata/mezB9687.bam is the input bam file

 It will run for a few minutes and produce the following files:

 For contamination: